Work From Home Cybersecurity: 10 Steps to Avoid Risks

 5. Utilize VPNs

-A virtual private network (VPN) is one of the best ways to secure the work of remote employees.
+A virtual private network (VPN) is one of the best ways to sustain work from home cyber security.

-No matter where they are located, a VPN helps to increase the security of their web session, transferred data, financial transactions, and personal information.
+No matter where they are located, a VPN helps to increase the security of a web session, transferred data, financial transactions, and personal information.

 6. Be Prepared